MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ### Data requirements
 - Upload files for each of these entities: Purchases, Payment instruments, Products, and Chargebacks.
-- The data must include at least 100,000 transactions, 4,000 chargebacks, and 30 days of data.
-Three months of data are recommended.
+- The files must include at least 100,000 transactions, 4,000 chargebacks, and 30 days of data.
+We recommend three months of data.
 - The chargeback data should correspond directly to the purchase data.
-For the best results, every 100 purchases should have at least 5 associated chargebacks.
+For the best results, there should be at least 5 chargebacks associated with every 100 purchases.

 ### Format requirements
 - The files must be in CSV (comma-separated values) format and follow the [required schemas](schema.md).